The Garmin Forerunner 645 Music is the watch that’s designed to fix the brand’s biggest flaw with its running trackers: the lack of entertainment.

 If you’ve been exercising for any amount of time, you’ll know that Garmin offers some of the best running watches around - but they’ve been largely functional, just showing you performance numbers.

-And finally, it’s begun that journey, adding in the capability to listen to tunes, audiobooks or podcasts on the go, as well as being able to pay contactlessly from your wrist (although that feature's not supported by a huge number of banks yet).
-But it’s not going to be cheap...
+And finally, it’s begun that journey, adding in the capability to listen to tunes, audiobooks or podcasts on the go, as well as being able to pay contactlessly from your wrist through Garmin Pay (although that feature's not supported by a huge number of banks yet).
+But this watch isn't cheap...

 Garmin Forerunner 645 Music price and release date

-Here’s the thing that will probably stop many in their tracks: the Garmin Forerunner 645 Music is going to cost around £399 / $399 (around AU$520) - which is a lot of any kind of running watch.
+Here’s the thing that will probably stop many in their tracks: the Garmin Forerunner 645 Music costs £400 / $450 / AU$599 - which is a lot for any kind of running watch.

-You can get a model without music for £350 / $350 (around AU$440) - but that would really strip it of the main USP.
+You can get a model without music for £350 / $400 / AU$549 but that really strips the device of its main USP.

 - Can put on MP3s and audiobooks from your PC

 Right, let’s get into the groove here - music is the main reason Garmin fans will be buying this watch.
-And we’re here to tell you that the experience is disappointing for a running watch in 2018.
+And up until recently, the experience has been disappointing for a running watch in 2018.

 The Forerunner 645 Music got the right bits to be a great little entertainer on the go: 4GB of internal storage should carry 500 songs with you, and deals with iHeartRadio and Deezer will give you access to reams of tunes.